MicrosoftDocs/azure-docs/articles/active-directory/active-directory-saas-thoughtworks-mingle-tutorial.md

     2. As **User type**, select **Full user**.
     3. Click **Create This Profile**.

->[Azure.NOTE] You can use any other Thoughtworks Mingle user account creation tools or APIs provided by Thoughtworks Mingle to provision AAD user accounts.
+>[AZURE.NOTE] You can use any other Thoughtworks Mingle user account creation tools or APIs provided by Thoughtworks Mingle to provision AAD user accounts.

 ##Assigning users